-HPcF from ScienCell Research Laboratories are isolated from the human heart.
-HPcF are cryopreserved at secondary culture (passage one) and are delivered frozen.
+HSkMM from ScienCell Research Laboratories are isolated from human muscle of the pectoral girdle.
+HSkMM are cryopreserved on primary culture or passage one and delivered frozen.
 Each vial contains $>5 \times 10^{5}$ cells in 1 ml volume.
-HPcF are characterized by immunofluorescent method with antibody to fibronectin.
-HPcF are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
-HPcF are guaranteed to further expand for 15 population doublings at the condition provided by ScienCell Research Laboratories.
+HSkMM are characterized by immunofluorescent method with antibodies to myosin, actin and actinin.
+HSkMM are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
+HSkMM are guaranteed to further expand for 15 population doublings at the conditions provided by ScienCell Research Laboratories.